singerdmx/flutter-quill/README.md

 ### Font Size
 Within the editor toolbar, a drop-down with font-sizing capabilties is available.
 This can be enabled or disabled with `showFontSize`.

-When enabled, the default font-size values can be modified via _optional_ `fontSizeValues`.  `fontSizeValues` accepts a `Map<String, String>` consisting of a `String` title for the font size and an `int` value for the font size.
+When enabled, the default font-size values can be modified via _optional_ `fontSizeValues`.  `fontSizeValues` accepts a `Map<String, String>` consisting of a `String` title for the font size and an `String` value for the font size.
 Example:
 ```
 fontSizeValues: const {'Small': '8', 'Medium': '24', 'Large': '46'}
 ```